lsst-ts/observatory-controls-docs/Control-User-Interfaces/EFD.rst

 These are also listed in the aforementioned SQuaRE technical note.

 The entry titled "efd_client alias" is the string to pass to the ``EfdClient`` constructor in order to authenticate to that instance of the EFD.

-..
-I just 95% copied/pasted here, but I think only the summit, base and LSP instances are required to be shown?
-    I would think users also don't need to know about the Kafka details?
-    It does make sense to link to a "master list" of all instances, but for most people I'm not sure it's necessary.
-    Seeing as this area is still in flux I'm hesitant to keep a master list here, but at the same time I don't like the idea of duplicating data.
-    Maybe the best thing to do is just link this section to sqr-034.
-Might need some thought.

 =====================  =====  ================  ========================================================================  ==================================================================  ===================================
 Location               VPN    efd_client alias  Audience                                                                  Chronograf link                                                     Notes